 Myth: Creditors are able to send bailiffs to collect debts

-Fact: Only the courts have the authority to instruct bailiffs to visit you to collect consumer credit debts.
+Fact: Only the courts have the authority to instruct enforcement agents (bailiffs) to visit you to collect consumer credit debts.

-If someone comes to your door calling themselves a bailiff, as long as you haven’t defaulted on a CCJ, it’s likely that they’re a debt collector instead.
+If someone comes to your door to collect a debt, as long as you haven’t defaulted on a CCJ, they don’t have any powers to enter your home or take your goods.

 Read our advice on how to deal with court bailiffs and what to do if creditors are sending debt collectors to your home.

 Myth: Bailiffs can force entry into your property and take any item they want

 Fact: Enforcement agents have to follow strict processes, even when they’ve been instructed to collect the debt by the court.
 Debt collectors who haven’t been instructed by the court cannot enter your home by force.

 Court-appointed enforcement agents cannot break into the property unless you have already allowed them in on a previous visit, and you have signed a ‘controlled goods agreement’ with them.
 Once the enforcement agent has a ‘controlled goods agreement’ they can use force to enter again in the future.

 The enforcement agent is there to recover the money owed, whether this is by a payment arrangement or by taking goods from the property and selling them at auction.